- Student life

-The Masters in Archaeology and Heritage Practice provides tailored training for a career in archaeological heritage.
+The Master's in Archaeology and Heritage Practice provides tailored training for a career in archaeological heritage.

 |Length||Full-time 1 year; Part-time 2-3 years|

-This is a practice-based programme aimed at providing students with advanced expertise in heritage debates and practices.
+This is a practice-based course aimed at providing students with advanced expertise in heritage debates and practices.
 Students will have the opportunity to critically explore the application of heritage concepts and strategies at museums, heritage sites and landscapes in the UK today through taught modules and a research project.
 The programme culminates in a research dissertation in which students can choose, design and investigate their own interest in archaeology and heritage practice.

-The MA Archaeology and Heritage Practice is taught by experts with over 25 years’ experience of working in and researching the heritage industry of both the UK and abroad.
+The MA in Archaeology and Heritage Practice is taught by experts with over 25 years’ experience of working in and researching the heritage industry of both the UK and abroad.
 The course gives students a firm foundation in the latest theoretical approaches to the subject and applies this research to every day practice in the workplace by utilising a range of heritage sites and involving a variety of heritage organisations.

 Students can build on their existing interests and gain in-depth knowledge of an exciting and dynamic field of archaeological research while learning about themes relevant to a range of other heritage disciplines.
 Simultaneously, students develop a wide range of skills relevant to careers within the heritage industry and for further study towards a PhD in Heritage.

-This Masters programme gives students the opportunity to explore in depth a range of heritage disciplines.
+This Master's course gives students the opportunity to explore in depth a range of heritage disciplines.
 While its focus is on archaeological heritage, the programme is truly cross-disciplinary and allows students to focus on areas of specific interest to them within the broader definitions of heritage, such as archaeological monuments, historic buildings, museums, art galleries and heritage tourism destinations.
 The MA in Archaeology and Heritage Practice provides students with an opportunity to engage with a broad range of heritage providers within the environs of an international heritage city and gain real-life practical skills relevant to the market place.